-It’s a done deal: the new European regulations on customer data have been approved by the European Parliament.
+It's a done deal: the new European regulations on personal data have been approved by the European Parliament.
 Why did Europe think this law was so important?
 And above all: what are the consequences for your company?
-It’s high time for some clarification.
+It's high time for clarification.

 In the past twenty years, technology has developed at record speed.
-The internet has become omnipresent, social media have claimed their place and big data has become big business.
+Internet has become omnipresent, social media have claimed their place and big data has become big business.
 And the legislation?
-Well, it has lagged further and further behind.
+It lagged further and further behind.

 New times, new laws

 In April this year, the European Parliament approved the General Data Protection Regulation (GDPR).
-Every company is now given a bit less than two years to take the necessary measures before this legislation comes into force on 25 May 2018.
-The fact that this is a real ‘regulation’ means that the law will take effect immediately in every European member state.
-Moreover, the law applies not only to European companies, but to all companies or organizations that deal with customer data from European citizens.
+Every company now has just under two years to take the necessary measures before this legislation comes into force on 25 May 2018.
+The fact that this is a real 'regulation' means that the law will take effect immediately in every European member state.
+Moreover, the law does not just affect European companies.
+It also applies to all companies or organizations that deal with personal data from European citizens.
 Infringements of the law are punishable by fines that may amount to four per cent of the global annual turnover or EUR 20 million.

 What does the new law require of your company?

 The law has widened the definition of personal data.
 Genetic, social, cultural, mental and economic details are now also considered personal data.
 Basically, this means that if you keep anything about your customers, suppliers, etc., you fall under this regulation.
 So even an accountant or the baker on the corner where you can order your bread via a webshop will be subject to these rules.